 In this article, we focus on dialling modes.
 At the quality end of cloud dialler technology, there is considerable versatility; in that dialling, modes can be changed by call centre managers to their discretion; and importantly, dialling modes can be changed mid-campaign without interruption to the dialler campaign.

-Dialling mode descriptions and recommendations for the different dialler modes are listed below;
+Dialling mode descriptions and recommendations for the different dialler modes of a cloud based predictive dialer are listed below;

 ‘Click to Dial’ is an efficient means of phoning customers from either your CRM screen or alternatively dialler software from desktops – with pop-up phone numbers that can clicked-on, once agents are ready to make a call.
 This application is particularly useful if staff need to review a customer account prior to phoning.